 The first component when building your utility budget is to make it comprehensive, which includes:

-Save yourself some time by involving the appropriate stakeholders early in the utility budget process; these partners in the process will help you forecast budget areas that directly impact them.
-When getting utility budget buy-in, include your finance team, as they are responsible for helping you execute your budget and maintain and update the budget for changes, or re-forecasts.
+Save yourself time by involving the appropriate stakeholders early in the utility budget process—these partners in the process will help you forecast budget areas that directly impact them.
+When getting utility budget buy-in, include your finance team, as they are responsible for helping you execute your budget and maintain and update the budget for changes or re-forecasts.
 Because they are your partner in this exercise, it is important to communicate how you’ve developed your assumptions.

 Facility and operations managers will also be impacted.
 They will be helping you forecast operational changes, such as capital improvements and planned site openings and closings.
 These expenses can be rather large numbers and will bust your utility budget if they are not included appropriately.

 Any budget is going to get scrutinized by management, so make sure that your utility budget is built in a way that will alleviate any stakeholder concerns.
 The best way to defend your budget is by making sure that your baseline is well-defined.
 Clearly documenting your base assumptions and showing the ability to identify and separate key cost drivers will provide you with instant credibility.

 The baseline needs to be justifiable to divisional and regional site managers.
 The best way to build your baseline is by starting with the twelve most recent months of expense and consumption data for each of your buildings.
 Make sure to analyze the data for outliers and identify missing invoices and overlapping service periods.
 These are key accuracy measures that constantly get overlooked.
 Finally, ensure that expenses and energy consumption represent standard recurring conditions.